Khalsa College of Law

 Khalsa College of Law or KCL is a private law school situated beside Ram Tirath Road in Amritsar in the Indian state of Punjab.
 It offers 5 year Integrated B.A.
-LL.B., B.Com LL.B. and 3 years Law courses approved by Bar Council of India (BCI), New Delhi and affiliated to Guru Nanak Dev University.
+LL.B., B.Com LL.B. and 3 years law courses approved by Bar Council of India (BCI), New Delhi and affiliated to Guru Nanak Dev University.

 History

-Khalsa College of Law was established in 2012 and run by Khalsa College Charitable Society of Amritsar which was founded in 1892.
+The college was established in 2012 and run by Khalsa College Charitable Society of Amritsar which was founded in 1892.